 - What will you read next?

-I’ve been seeing this meme quite often in my fellow blogger’s pages.
+I’ve been seeing this meme quite often on my fellow blogger’s pages.
 As it is bookish and quite simple to complete, I decided to take the plunge.
-Oh the bandwagoner in me!
+Oh, the bandwagoner in me!
 This is my first time doing it so do bear with me.
 Happy reading!
 Without any more ado, here goes.

 What are you currently reading?

 With my August Pulitzer Prize Month in full swing, my current read is the American classic The Good Earth.
 It was written by Pearl Buck and won the 1932 Pulitzer Prize Award.
 It is quite similar to Min Jin Lee’s Pachinko as it retells the story of a Chinese family who rose from rugs to riches.
 The writing is a bit simple, hence, it is quite easy to comprehend.
 Moreover, it presented some aspects of Chinese literature and history that make it even more fascinating.
 The reading journey is going great so far although I am taking a bit longer to complete the 357-long novel.
 I guess I haven’t found enough time to dedicate to reading.
 Tsk.